ieg-dhr/orcidgraph/README.md

 ~~~

 Neo4j should now be available at http://127.0.0.1:7474.
 There is no username or
-password, just hit the login button.
+password, just hit the “connect” button.
 The db creates a data directory at
 `orcidgraph/cache/neo_data`.
 Modify `neo.sh` to change this path.

 With the db up and running, run the actual script: